Contents

 Rent Roll Example

 Spreadsheet software, such as Google Sheets and Microsoft Excel works well when you want to create a rent roll.
-A rent roll indicates when the lease began, includes the property address and any rental concessions.
+Rent roll indicates when the lease began, includes the property address and any rental concessions.
 It also lists the square footage and property type.

 There is a lot of information on your rent roll document.
 However, the data for the rent roll comes from only a few sources:

-• P&L for annual gross income and monthly gross income
+• Profit & Loss (P&L) for annual gross income and monthly gross income

 • Lease agreement or tenant file from rental units